makersacademy/takeaway-challenge/README.md

        ':..:'                ':..:'

  ```

-* Fork this repo
-* Run the command 'bundle' in the project directory to ensure you have all the gems
-* Write a Takeaway program with the following user stories:
+## User Story 1

 ```
 As a customer
 So that I can check if I want to order something
 I would like to see a list of dishes with prices
 ```
 My approach to this user story was to create a Menu class whereby a user can pass in a hash with the dishes and their prices as an argument upon initialization.
+By default I created an Indian menu to be initialized for the purposes of my program.

 As shown in IRB:
 ```